HenrikBengtsson/matrixStats/README.md

 ```

 ## Benchmarks
 For formal benchmarking of matrixStats functions relative to
 alternatives, see the [Benchmark reports].

+## Design goals

+The objectives of the **matrixStats** package is to perform operations
+on matrices (i) as faster as possible, while (ii) not using
+unnecessary amounts of memory.
+These objectives drive the design,
+including the choice of the different defaults.

 [many times faster]: https://www.jottr.org/2015/01/matrixStats-0.13.1.html